Shuyib/data-version-ctrl/README.md

    - [RStudio](https://posit.co/downloads/) (with the [Quarto pane](https://quarto.org/docs/tools/rstudio.html))
    - [Jupyter Lab](https://jupyter.org/install) (with the [Quarto extension](https://quarto.org/docs/tools/jupyter-lab.html))

-3. Install the required programming languages and packages for data science work, such as Python, R, or Julia, along with their respective data analysis libraries (e.g., NumPy, Pandas, Matplotlib for Python; dplyr, ggplot2 for R; DataFrames.jl, Plots.jl for Julia).
+3. Install the [anaconda](https://docs.anaconda.com/free/anaconda/install/index.html) or [miniconda](https://docs.anaconda.com/free/miniconda/miniconda-install/) if you don't have enough space for the other one.
+This is a software that helps you manage your virtual environments for Python, R, Julia as well as the packages they have.

 ## Usage